trflynn89/sublime-copy-paths/README.md

 General files:

+* Copy the path of the current file.
 * Copy the name of the current file.
 * Copy the directory of the current file.
 * Copy the path of the current file relative to its project's root directory.